SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

   00:00:00:00:00:00
 */
 ```
-Finally, as of 1.5.12-dev, we threw in a version that takes a float and prints out it's binary representation (not the decimal value).

 ### Serial.begin(uint32_t baud, uint16_t options)
 This starts the serial port.
 Options should be made by combining the constant referring to the desired character size, parity and stop bit length, zero or more of the modifiers below